pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ## 18         Poland       0.000          0       0.000     13     0.014
 ```

-We've reduced the quantity of countries drastically -**74% less**- only by shrinking less representative at 1%.
+We've reduced the quantity of countries drastically -**74% less**- only by shrinking the less representative at 1%.
 Obtaining 18 out of 70 countries.

 Likelihood of target variable has been stabilised a little more in `other` category.
 Now when the predictive model _sees_ `Malasya`  it will **not assign 100% of likelihood, but 4.1%** (`mean_has_flu=0.041`).

-**Advice about last method:**
+**Advice about this last method:**

 Watch out about applying this technique blindly.
-Sometimes in **high unbalanced** target prediction -e.g. **anomaly detection**- the abnormal behavior is present in less than 1% of cases.
+Sometimes in a **highly unbalanced** target prediction -e.g. **anomaly detection**- the abnormal behavior is present in less than 1% of cases.

 ```r